AndresCR22/WordleClone/README.md

   This project is a clone of the popular word-guessing game, Wordle.
 It aims to replicate the core functionality of Wordle,    providing an engaging and fun way to test and improve your word-guessing skills.
 The game features an interactive on-screen keyboard, dark mode toggle, and responsive design for a seamless user experience.

 **Files** <br>
-  index.html: Main HTML file containing the structure of the web page. main.js: JavaScript file responsible for the game logic and interactivity. styles.css: CSS file defining the styles and layout for the web page.
+  index.html: Main HTML file containing the structure of the web page. <br>
+  main.js: JavaScript file responsible for the game logic and interactivity. <br>
+  styles.css: CSS file defining the styles and layout for the web page. <br>

 **Getting Started** <br>
   To get the Wordle Clone up and running on your local machine, follow these steps: